Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

-Then define $\iota(x):=(\Gamma_0,\sum_{i=0}^k s_i\lambda_i)$.
+Then define $\iota(x) \coloneqq (\Gamma_0,\sum_{i=0}^k s_i\lambda_i)$.
 It is easy to show that this assignment is well defined and respects the simplicial relations of the geometric realization and thus defines a continuous map.
-Moreover, it is injective map between Hausdorff spaces with compact image.
-Thus, it is a homeomorphism onto its image.
-We now construct a continuous map $r:\MFatad\times [0,1]\to \MFatad$ which is a strong deformation retraction of $\MFatad$ onto the image of $\iota$.
+Moreover, it is injective map between Hausdorff spaces with compact image, so is a homeomorphism onto its image.
+Note that the image of $\iota$ is the subspace of metric graphs where the sum of the lengths of the edges that do not belong to the admissible cycles is 1.

+We now construct a continuous map $r \colon \MFatad\times [0,1]\to \MFatad$ which is a strong deformation retraction of $\MFatad$ onto the image of $\iota$, by rescaling.
 Since all the graphs we are considering are finite, we can define a continuous function $g$ as follows:

 where $\tilde{E}_{\Gamma}$ is the set of edges that do not belong to the admissible cycles.
-We then define $r$ by linear interpolation as $r((\Gamma,\lambda),t):=\left(\Gamma,(1-t)\lambda+t\lambda_g\right)$, where $\lambda_g$ is the rescaled length function given by:
+We then define $r$ by linear interpolation as $r((\Gamma,\lambda),t)\coloneqq\left(\Gamma,(1-t)\lambda+t\lambda_g\right)$, where $\lambda_g$ is the rescaled length function given by:

 \end{proof}